dbt-labs/docs.getdbt.com/website/docs/docs/cloud/manage-access/about-access.md

 ### Licenses

 Every user in dbt Cloud will have a license assigned.
-Licenses consume "seats" which impact how your account is [billed](/docs/cloud/billing), depending on your [service plan](https://www.getdbt.com/pricing).
+Licenses consume "seats," which impact how your account is [billed](/docs/cloud/billing), depending on your [service plan](https://www.getdbt.com/pricing).

 There are three license types in dbt Cloud: